 Kanban is an excellent alternative for those who want to improve their business, without causing a company-wide revolution like those brought about by many agile methods.

-- Junior and senior project/programme/portfolio managers
+- Junior and senior project/programme/portfolio managers and -members

 - Line managers involved in projects